kee-reel/PLAG/README.md

-# PLAG - PLugin AGgregatior
+# PLAG - PLugins AGgregator

 #### Main idea: an application where __all__ features are implemented in plugins.